phillipsj/phillipsj/content/posts/building-go-projects-like-a-mage.md

 }
 ```

 There are three defined tasks.
 One to clean the previous build output, build the project, and then download a needed file.
 I have defined the build task as the default task and built out the required dependencies between tasks.
-To make bootstrapping Mage easier, I have also decided to use the [zero install option](https://magefile.org/zeroinstall/).
+To make bootstrapping Mage easier, I decided to use the [zero install option](https://magefile.org/zeroinstall/).
 Let's run our first task, which will be the default task.

 ```Bash
 go run mage.go